| |

 madhhab or lawlessness.

-in the kingdom, I had written, "A case study in religious persecution
+In discussing the denial of religious rights to non-Wahhabi Muslims in the kingdom, I had written, "A case study in religious persecution

 involves the fate of the Maliki sect and its leader, Syed Mohamed